TeamPiped/rustypipe/cli/README.md

 Alternatively, you can compile it yourself by installing [Rust](https://rustup.rs/) and running `cargo install rustypipe-cli`.

-To be able to download streams from web-based clients (Desktop, Mobile) you need to download [rustypipe-botguard](https://codeberg.org/ThetaDev/rustypipe-botguard/releases) and place the binary either in the PATH or the current working directory.
+To be able to access streams from web-based clients (Desktop, Mobile) you need to download [rustypipe-botguard](https://codeberg.org/ThetaDev/rustypipe-botguard/releases) and place the binary either in the PATH or the current working directory.

+For downloading videos you also need to have ffmpeg installed.

 ## `get`: Fetch information